jliljebl/flowblade/flowblade-trunk/docs/INSTALLING.md

 ### Installing from your OS repository

 The easiest way to install Flowblade is using the version in your OS repository.
-The downside is that the version available may not be the current latest release.
+The downside is that **the version available may not be the current latest release**.
 Contact your OS to get Flowblade included in repositories if not already available.

 #### Ubuntu, Debian and Linux Mint